ATL (film): Design

 Chris Robinson and Robb Buono, the film's production designer, decided that the script was composed of two distinct parts—the reality of the teens' lives and the time they spent at the skating rink.
 According to Buono, "we wanted to look at it [the rink] through rose colored glasses, because when you think back on your memories of that time period—no matter what age you are—you see everything bigger.
 Our goal was to make that roller skating rink a character that grows as we keep coming back, and each time it's more magical—a Saturday Night Fever-like contrast to the reality of life.”
 Robinson and Buono chose to shoot at the Cascade Family Skating Rink in Atlanta after visiting and witnessing the energy and excitement of the rink.
 However, the filmmakers felt Cascade's interior design was too bland and decided it should be redesigned.

 Buono chose black and red for the rink's new color palette.
-Red was used for its intensity and energy, and black was utilized because the rink would appear larger.
+Red was used for its intensity and energy, and black was used because the rink would appear larger.
 Additionally, usage of black would contrast more boldly with the red colors.
 The ceiling above the rink was removed for lighting purposes.
 The rink floor was also refinished with darker colors to provide better light reflection.
 Rigging for the lights became an artistic challenge for Buono.
 Working with the art department, the rigging electrics and the rigging grips, he designed a wagon wheel effect that moved with the motion of the skating and allowed the lights to be programmed, aesthetically lighting both ends of the rink and capturing the action of the skating sequences.
 The skate rental section, arcade and snack bar were redesigned at the rink as well, so that the areas besides the skating floor wouldn't feel monotonous.
 “We did every inch of that rink,” said Buono.
 “The carpet on the walls, painting the ceiling, putting in the lights, painting the snack bar, changing the color of the tables.
 We used a lot of neon and bold bright colors.”